+Often those organisations and entrepreneurs who begin to understand their transitions will need to build a different mindset to envisage the changes, capabilities and challenges to their new worlds.
 Mindset is the set of knowledge, attitudes and beliefs we hold.
-It is powerful in influencing our perceptions.
+It is powerful in influencing our perceptions and ways of doing.
 Nowadays everyone talks about mindsets; growth mindset, entrepreneurial mindset, positive mindset, and so on and the fact that to achieve certain goals we need to change our mindset and develop the ability to perceive certain situations from different perspectives.
 By changing mindsets, we instigate radical changes in our lives.

 In the business context, changing mindset is not a new concept (see Kedia and Mukherji, 1999; Gupta and Govindarajan, 2002).
 When globalisation took hold in the early 21st century, managers were recommended to develop a 'global mindset' to become effective global managers.
 In the entrepreneurship literature, developing an entrepreneurial mindset is viewed as a key to having more of high growth ventures, as it 'allows and empowers us to come up with new ideas, solve problems, generate creative solutions, and take action to pursue opportunities' (Kuratko et al., 2021).